-- Coordinate the location of transit support facilities throughout the I-70 Mountain Corridor with the Rocky Mountain Rail Authority High-Speed Rail Feasibility Study and the I-70 Coalition Transit Land Use Study or the most recent transit implementation study. - Transit facilities should be designed comprehensively to include urban design, architecture, engineering, and landscape architecture. - Transportation facilities should connect communities with multi-modal facilities, transfers, and pedestrian circulation.
+- Coordinate the location of transit support facilities throughout the I-70 Mountain Corridor with the Rocky Mountain Rail Authority High Speed Rail Feasibility Study and the I-70 Coalition Transit Land Use Study or most recent transportation implementation study. - Transit facilities should be designed comprehensively to include urban design, architecture, engineering, and landscape architecture. - Transportation facilities should connect communities with multi-modal facilities, transfers, and pedestrian circulation.
 Information systems can facilitate these connections and links.
-A uniform identity and design should be used for these elements. - Advanced Guideway System (AGS) must have a separate alignment as described in Design Criteria. - Apply roadway Aesthetic Guidance to transit facilities. - Design transit structures and facilities as described in the Design Criteria. - Avoid locating the Advanced Guideway System (AGS) where it can be viewed silhouetted against the sky (A, B).
+A uniform identity and design should be used for these elements. - Advanced Guideway System (AGS) must have a separate alignment as described in the Design Criteria. - Apply roadway Aesthetic Guidance to transit facilities. - Design transit structures and facilities as described in the Design Criteria. - Avoid locating the Advanced Guideway System (AGS) where it can be viewed silhouetted against the sky (A, B).

-A | Locate the AGS with natural landscape foreground and background.
+A/Locate the AGS with natural landscape foreground and background.

-B | Reduce the visual prominence of the AGS by locating it below ridgelines with sensitivity to natural landform and avoid straight linear vegetation removal.
+B/Reduce the visual prominence of the AGS by locating it below ridgelines with sensitivity to natural landforms and avoid straight line vegetation removal.

-16 | TRANSPORTATION LIGHTING AND ILLUMINATION
+MOUNTAIN MINERAL BELT design segment 16 | TRANSPORTATION LIGHTING AND ILLUMINATION